rptcloud/azure_terraform/terraform_fundmentals/09-provisioners.md

 ## Background

 Terraform [provisioners](https://www.terraform.io/docs/provisioners/index.html) help you do additional setup and configuration when a resource is created or destroyed.
 You can move files, run shell scripts, and install software.

 Provisioners are not intended to maintain desired state and configuration for existing resources.
 For that purpose, you should use one of the many tools for configuration management, such as [Chef](https://www.chef.io/chef/), [Ansible](https://www.ansible.com/), and PowerShell [Desired State Configuration](https://docs.microsoft.com/en-us/powershell/dsc/overview/overview).
-Terraform includes [provisioners](https://www.terraform.io/docs/language/resources/provisioners/index.html) for Chef, Habitat, Puppet, and Salt.

 An imaged-based infrastructure, such as images created with [Packer](https://www.packer.io), can eliminate much of the need to configure resources when they are created.
 In this common scenario, Terraform is used to provision infrastructure based on a custom image.
 The image is managed as code.

 ## How To